-Windows 8’s advanced startup tools function differently than the tools on previous versions of Windows.
-If your Windows 8 system can’t boot properly, the tools will appear automatically so you can fix the problem.
+Windows 8 and 10’s advanced startup tools function differently than the tools on previous versions of Windows.
+If your Windows 8 or 10 system can’t boot properly, the tools will appear automatically so you can fix the problem.

 We’ve covered several ways to access the advanced startup options if your PC is working properly, including through the PC settings application.
 You can also create a recovery drive to ensure you’ll always be able to access these options.